kitihounel/csharp-course/00-introduction.md

 - `Console.Write` & `Console.WriteLine` for output;
 - `Console.Read` (to get a character from the input) & `Console.ReadLine` for input.

-The `write` methods are overload and accepts arguments of several types.
+The `write` methods are overloaded and accepts arguments of several types.

 ```csharp
 DateTime localDate = DateTime.Now;